amanchauhann/ArrayMethods/README.md

 ## # 5. `pop()` method

-The Array.push() method is a built in function that removes the last element of array.
+The Array.pop() method is a built in function that removes the last element of array.
 It modifies the original array.

 On called upon it returns the last element of the original array.